Dynalon/mdwiki/tutorials/iis/iis.md

 The precompiled release comes with a couple different version of mdwiki.html file, feel free to use whatever one you want, but for this walkthrough we'll be using the ``mdwiki.html``.

  1. Copy mdwiki.html to a new folder where you want your website.
-The standard IIS spot would be ``C:\inetpub\wwww\blog\`` but any path will work.
+The standard IIS spot would be ``C:\inetpub\wwwwroot\blog\`` but any path will work.

  2. Create two blank files.
 The first being ``navigation.md`` and the second being ``config.json``.